Theme for 2019 CSC:

 2019 Special Events

-The 2019 CSC will feature a rare and remarkable exhibit from the Remnant Trust Exhibit.
-The Remnant Trust Exhibit makes available a world class collection of manuscripts, first and early edition works in original form.
-The Trust's vision is to provide opportunities for individuals to hold, examine, and discuss classic literary works that are usually unavailable.
+LCU has procured a rare and remarkable exhibit for the 2019 CSC.
+The Wisdom of the Ages exhibit features a world class collection of manuscripts, first and early edition works in original form.
+On loan from The Remnant Trust, this exhibit provides opportunities for individuals to hold, examine, and contemplate classic literary works that are usually unavailable.

 To give you a sneak peek of what to look forward to at this exhibit, the following are just five of the dozens of documents that will be available during the CSC: